 Conclusion and the Rest of the Marketing Blurb

 Take a good look at what you've been using (break out the best actual financial plan you've done in the last year for a paying client), and then compare it with our sample integrated financial plan.

-Then put yourself in the position of the client and ask which system you'd rather have, which makes more sense, which is more understandable, which most resembles real life, which provides the most value, which forecasts futures in the most Real World manner, which system will set you up for the least risk and trouble, and last but not least, which system provides the least investment risk with the best long-term portfolio returns.
+Then put yourself in the position of the client and ask which system you'd rather have, which makes more sense, which is more understandable, which most resembles real life, which provides the most value, which forecasts futures in the most Real World manner, which system will set you up for the least risk and trouble, and last but not least, which system provides the turnkey systems for most every method of implementing effective investment strategies.

-We think the answers to ALL of these important issues are in our favor, no contest.
+We think the answers to all of these important issues are in our favor.
 Basically, if there were ways to make things better, it would have been done already.